Child Relocation Conflicts of Divorced Parents

 Practicing Exclusively Family Law Since 2011

 Divorced parents relocating with children find a conflict between the realities of moving farther away from the other parent and the laws governing relocations (Section 61.13.0001, Florida Statutes).
-I have already discussed the “do’s" and “don’ts" for relocating parents here.
+I have already discussed the do’s and don’ts for relocating parents.
 On this page I add some insights into this process.
-Here are three conflicts that create these tensions:
+Here are three conflicts that create tensions during the relocation process:

-Therefore, your family law attorney and paralegal usually must display considerable finesse and tact in convincing the judicial assistant to create room in the judge’s calendar.
+Therefore, your family lawyer and paralegal usually must display considerable finesse and tact in convincing the judicial assistant to create room in the judge’s calendar.
 Furthermore, the opposing counsel, whose client is against the move, will not be eager to make himself quickly available for such a hearing.

-The difficulties of scheduling a hearing in general is lost upon many divorced family law clients, who simply assume that a hearing date will be quickly forthcoming.
-With relocation hearings of divorced parents in particular, nothing can be further from the truth.
+The difficulties of scheduling a hearing in general is lost upon many divorced clients of family lawyers.
+They simply assume that a hearing date will be quickly forthcoming.
+With relocation hearings of divorced parents relocating with children, in particular, nothing can be further from the truth.
 Of course, the client seeking the move often needs to be in their new home within a certain time frame.
-Dealing with this conflict requires patience and finesse.
+Dealing with this conflict requires planning, patience and finesse.

-The Conflict of the Ability Of the Family Law Judge To Reach a Compromise Ruling With the All-Or-Nothing Nature Of How the Relocation Issue Is Resolved
+(2) Reconciling the Family Court Judge Reaching a Compromise Ruling With the All-Or-Nothing Nature Of How the Relocation Issue Is Resolved

 However, a relocation case does not lend itself to such a compromise.
 Unlike the amount of child support or alimony, it is an all or nothing choice.
 If a parent wants to relocate with a child from Florida to Massachusetts, the judge cannot simply order the parent to move to Virginia.
 Judges often acknowledge this harsh “all or nothing” reality when dealing with relocation cases.